Diffusion-Based Quality Control of Medical Image Segmentations across Organs: Related Works

 Recent advances in medical image segmentation have led to the emergence of generalist models capable of segmenting a wide range of anatomical structures from different protocols and imaging modalities with minimal manual intervention (e.g., prompts, scribbles, or bounding boxes)~\cite{butoi2023universeg,MedSAM,wong2024scribbleprompt}.

 Alongside them, specialist models, most notably nnU-Net~\cite{isensee2021nnu}, remain highly competitive, often surpassing generalist models. nnU-Net exemplifies a “one-for-all” model paradigm, where its architecture is self-configuring and retrained from scratch for each new dataset.
 Despite requiring full retraining, its strong performance, automation of preprocessing and hyperparameter tuning, and ease of use have made it a de facto standard in the field \cite{isensee2024nnu}.
-Both generalist and specialist approaches have enabled fast deployment at a large scale of medical image segmentation.
+Both generalist and specialist approaches have enabled rapid, large-scale deployment of medical image segmentation.

 In this work, we take inspiration from nnU-Net's self-adaptation strategy, integrating dataset-specific fingerprints and, thus, removing the need for manual tuning.
 In this way, we address the bottleneck that QC represents at the moment to medical image segmentation pipeliness, by offering a robust, scalable solution to QC that can be easily adapted across organs, datasets, and imaging techniques.